mednche/mednche.github.io/_posts/project/2019-09-23-ABM-police.md

 The geodataframes contain information on the edges and nodes as well as a 'geometry' field containing:
 - Geometry of a node is a Shapely POINT()
 - Geometry of edges is a Shapely LINESTRING()
-This is how information on

 In summary, OSMNX uses:
 - NetworkX library for manipulating the graph
 - Shapely library for geometric objects

-In the first basic ABM implementation, police vehicles move along the road retwork of Detroit to respond to calls for service.
-They head back to the station when the incident is sorted.

-#### 1. Basic movement of agent (node jumping)
+#### Agent movement

-The position of agents is recorded as node ID.
-At ever step, they move along their route (list of nodes) towards a target node (the closest node to the incident's location).
+The position of a given police vehicle is recorded as **node ID**.
+At ever step, they move along the road network following a **route** (list of nodes) towards a target node (the closest node to the incident's location).

 This method presents disadvantages.
-For example if a road segment (edge) is particularily long (motorway between 2 exits)
+For example if a road segment (edge) is particularily long (motorway between 2 exits).

-#### 2. Improved movement of agents

-Coming soon
+#### Idle strategy

+Before running the simulation, an idle strategy is chosen that will apply to all agents.
+When idle they can:
+- remain stationnary
+- return to their station
+- patrol nearby hot streets

 ### Demo for 50 steps
 ![](/images/project/abm-detroit2.gif)

 Legend:
-- Green: police stations
-- Blue: police vehicles
-- Yellow: incident not yet targeted by an agent
-- Red: incident currently targeted by an agent
+Purple segments represent *hot streets* based on historical CFS/crime data.

 ### Value of the Research